dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

     Successfully built 01a7ccf55063

-It might have a different name than ``01a7ccf55063`` but it should a success regardless.
+It might have a different name than ``01a7ccf55063`` but it should be a success regardless.
 Check that the tool is now in your local Docker image cache:

 ::